gte959f/mac-dev-setup/README.md

 are isolated.

 **NOTE**: The below instructions should be modified in that the latest Docker repository only has a Vagrantfile for Ubuntu 12.X.
-If you want to use Ubuntu 13.x (recommended) which has the 3.8 kernel already in place then and alternate Vagrantfile or modifications to this existing Vagrantfile will be needed.
+If you want to use Ubuntu 13.x (recommended) which has the 3.8 kernel already in place then an alternate Vagrantfile or modifications to this existing Vagrantfile will be needed.
 Info can be pulled from [here](http://docs.docker.io/en/latest/installation/ubuntulinux/#ubuntu-raring)

 Instructions for installing Docker inside of a Vagrant/VirtualBox VM are [here](http://docs.docker.io/en/latest/installation/vagrant/).

-## Ubuntu

-After picking a virtual box compatible ubuntu image it is likely that this image will need to be updated.
-Ubuntu's package manager is apt-get.
-Login to the Ubuntu server (i.e. vagrant ssh) and perform an update:

-    $ vagrant ssh //login to the ubuntu box
-    $ sudo apt-get update //update the sources
-    $ sudo apt-get upgrade //make sure everything is up to date

-For reference here is the [apt command guide](https://help.ubuntu.com/community/AptGet/Howto)

-You may need or want to install the VirtualBox guest tools into Ubuntu following [this](http://virtualboxes.org/doc/installing-guest-additions-on-ubuntu/).
-This may require setting up kernel modules so follow [this](http://www.howtoforge.com/building-kernel-modules-with-module-assistant-on-debian-lenny)

 ## Amazon Tools